Tuxedo Park, Calgary: Demographics

 Residents in this community had a median household income of $46,027 in 2005, and there were 21.3% low income residents living in the neighbourhood.
 As of 2006, 19.2% of the residents were immigrants.
 A proportion of 51.0% of the buildings were condominiums or apartments, and 53.9% of the housing was used for renting.

+Crime

+Tuxedo Park had seen significant issues since the late 2010s with crime, social disorder, and urban decay,however has managed to lower its crime rate by more than half in recent years.
+This is mostly due to low housing costs in the area and young couples flipping homes as rentals in the neighborhood attracting a more desirable tenant base.

 Education

 Balmoral Junior High public school and St. Paul School (Catholic) are located in Tuxedo Park.
 Kindergarten to Grade 6 students attend Buchanan, Rosedale, and Mount View Elementary Schools.
 Grades 7-9 students attend G. P. Vanier Junior High School, Balmoral Junior High School and St. Joseph Junior High School (Catholic).
 Grades 10-12 students attend either James Fowler High School or Crescent Heights High School.

 Transportation

 CTrain

 In 2020, Calgary City Council approved the construction of 16 Avenue North Station, part of the Calgary Green Line.
 The station will be at-grade on Centre Street, between 16 Avenue N - 14 Avenue N. Construction will begin in 2024.